andyli/blog/content/posts/2015/2015-08-01_typescript-vs-haxe.md

 ```
 We can see another reason why Haxe does not need ES6 arrow functions like TypeScript/JS - `this` inside a function is resolved naturally by default.

 Both TypeScript and Haxe have enum types, but they are different things.
 A enum type in TypeScript is just a finite set of **values**.
-[Enum in Haxe](http://haxe.org/manual/types-enum-instance.html) is a powerful functional programming construct called [generalized algebraic data type (GADT)](https://en.wikipedia.org/wiki/Generalized_algebraic_data_type), which is more like a finite set of **types**.
-We may think of the TypeScript enum supports only a specific case of the Haxe enum.
-Both TypeScript and Haxe enums are meant to be used with switch, which is also semantically different as described next.
+[Enum in Haxe](http://haxe.org/manual/types-enum-instance.html) is a powerful functional programming construct called [generalized algebraic data type (GADT)](https://en.wikipedia.org/wiki/Generalized_algebraic_data_type), which is more like a finite set of **types** (not real types in Haxe, just the concept).
+We may think of the TypeScript enum can only supports a subset of what the Haxe enum supports.
+Both TypeScript and Haxe enums are often used with switch, which is also semantically different as described next.

-The TypeScript switch statement is the plain-old C-style switch, which is kind of like a fancy group of if-else statements.
-[The Haxe switch expression](http://haxe.org/manual/expression-switch.html) is in fact yet another functional programming construct called [pattern matching](https://en.wikipedia.org/wiki/Pattern_matching), which is often used with GADTs as well as other objects.
-Examples to illustrate the use enum and switch in TypeScript and Haxe:
+The TypeScript switch statement is the good old C-style switch, which is kind of like a fancy group of if-else statements.
+[The Haxe switch expression](http://haxe.org/manual/expression-switch.html) is in fact yet another functional programming construct called [pattern matching](https://en.wikipedia.org/wiki/Pattern_matching).
+Here is the examples illustrating the use enum and switch in TypeScript and Haxe:
 ```ts
 // TypeScript
 enum Color {